 NAME (Please print): CELL PHONE:

 DISABILITY:

 NOTIFICATION OR SPECIAL SERVICE REQUESTED:

 PRACTITIONER WE MAY CONTACT FOR FURTHER INFOR MATION:

 STUDENT SIGNATURE: DATE:

-PLEASE SUBMIT REQUEST FORM TO: Educational Specialist Beth Grimm, M.Ed., E.S., Certified School Psychologist, Certified Reading Specialist, Certified Educational Therapist Lighthouse Educational Services 428 E Orange St Lancaster, PA 17602 tel 717-392-4063 cell 717-715-6924 home: 428Lighthouse@comcast.net
+PLEASE SUBMIT REQUEST FORM TO: Educational Specialist Beth Grimm, M.Ed., E.S., Certified School Psychologist, Certified Reading Specialist, Certified Educational Therapist Lighthouse Educational Services 428 E Orange St Lancaster, PA 17602 tel 717-392-4063 cell 717-715-6924

-work: bgrimm@lancasterseminary.edu
+home: 428Lighthouse@comcast.net work:bgrimm@lancasterseminary.edu

+CONFIDENTIALITY & RELEASE OF INFORMATION - PE RMISSION TO RELEASE INFORMATION

-I give my permission for the release and discussion of informati between the Educational Specialist and relevant personnel at the Registrar, Office of Housing, academic dean, academic adwhich I am either currently enrolled or classes in which I am reg Educational Specialist who will only release information on a "repermission to the Educational Specialist to speak with the pract requesting accommodations.
-I understand that the information reasonable accommodations or auxiliary aids and services for that this permission to release information remains valid for the Theological Seminary and that I may rescind or amend this agree. on regarding my disability and accommodations ne Seminary such as, Counseling Services, Office of visor, Dean of the Seminary and faculty for classes in gistered, as warranted appropriate by the need to know basis" as required by law.
+I give my permission for the release and discussion of informati between the Educational Specialist and relevant personnel at the Registrar, Office of Housing, academic dean, academic advision I am either currently enrolled or classes in which I am registrated Educational Specialist who will only release information on a "repermission to the Educational Specialist to speak with the practice requesting accommodations.
+I understand that the information reasonable accommodations or auxiliary aids and services for that this permission to release information remains valid for the Theological Seminary and that I may rescind or amend this agree. ne Seminary such as, Counseling Services, Office of visor, Dean of the Seminary and faculty for classes in pistered, as warranted appropriate by the need to know basis" as required by law.
 I also give titioner/s treating the condition for which I am may only be shared to utilize preparation/provision of which I am eligible.
 By signing this form, I understand duration of my tenure at Lancaster

 Student Name (please print):

 Student Signature: Date: